sagemath/trac_to_gh/Issue 5675.md

 ```

 It used to be in the notebook that address="" was an error.
 Then when we switched to twisted, it suddenly meant "listen on all interfaces".
 Now it's a common option to give.

-The two places I know of where the address is given are: (1) when popping up a web browser pointed at the notebook, and (2) when publishing a worksheet and it shows the URL where people can get the published version.

-Ideas:
-* If one gives address="", everywhere else, set the address to the fully qualified domain name.
-How to get that in Python?
-* If one gives address="", simply never automatically pop up a viewer, and doesn't display the URL for published worksheets (since it is wrong).
-If people want proper URL's they shouldn't be lazy with their address= option.
-* Make address="" an error, and require the user to give a proper fully qualified name.

 Issue created by migration from https://trac.sagemath.org/ticket/5675